Three women dressed in pinks running-in-circles for cancer question the possibility of a cure.

 In 2011 Asking4It Productions produced Butcher in Chapter, Cardiff.

-Written by Sue Jickells and Jane Fox with music by James Flight, Butcher was an examination of the highly profitable cancer industry.
+Written by Sue Jickells and Jane Fox with original score by James Flight, Butcher was an examination of the highly profitable cancer industry.

 The medical profession.